Sponsored content

 2 min

 A tourist gets off the metro at the Sagrada Família, raises their mobile phone, and focuses on the towers.
-Then they will walk towards Park Güell, perhaps enter a museum, or end the day in a restaurant in the center.
-On this journey, Barcelona not only offers a postcard: it also transmits a way of being, a language, a culture, and its own identity that are part of the city's experience.
+Afterwards, they will walk towards Park Güell, perhaps enter a museum, or end the day in a restaurant in the city center.
+On this journey, Barcelona not only offers a postcard: it also conveys a way of being, a language, a culture, and its own identity that are part of the city's experience.

 WEB Turisme Barcelona 2026.8

 Beyond the economic impact, cultural tourism generates activity, social return, and new opportunities to bring one's own culture closer to both visitors and citizens.
-Barcelona is not just a desired and admired city; it also conveys its own way of being, a language, a culture, and an identity that are part of the city's experience.
+Barcelona is not only a desired and admired city: it also conveys its own way of being, a language, a culture, and an identity that are part of the city's experience.

 In 2025, the city hosted 16 million tourists; 79% of visitors engaged in cultural activities, and the rating of culture reached 9 out of 10.
-The data clearly show that culture is one of the city's main attractions and an internationally recognized asset.
-Museums also reflect this impact: seven out of ten visitors are international, and revenue from tickets contributes to driving exhibitions and cultural programming that benefit the entire citizenry.
+The data show that culture is one of the city's main attractions and an internationally recognized asset.
+Museums also reflect this impact: seven out of ten visitors are international, and the revenue from tickets contributes to promoting exhibitions and cultural programming that benefit all citizens.

 This cultural projection is also perceived by Barcelonians.
-According to the 2025 Barcelona Tourism Perception Survey, prepared by the Barcelona City Council, almost half of the population believes that the city sufficiently or very much conveys its identity, culture, and values to visitors, with an average score of 6.2 out of 10.
+According to the 2025 Tourism Perception Survey in Barcelona, conducted by the Barcelona City Council, almost half of the population considers that the city sufficiently or very much conveys its identity, culture, and values to visitors, with an average score of 6.2 out of 10.

-Furthermore, the idea that tourism can become an opportunity to give visibility to heritage, popular culture, gastronomy, neighborhoods, and Catalan is increasingly gaining ground: 4.7% identify culture as a benefit of tourism, far from the 75.4% who highlight the economic impact, indicating a high growth margin.
+Furthermore, the idea that tourism can become an opportunity to give visibility to heritage, popular culture, gastronomy, neighborhoods, and the Catalan language is gaining more strength: 4.7% identify culture as a benefit of tourism, far from the 75.4% who highlight the economic impact, so the growth margin is high.

 This difference highlights Barcelona's enormous potential to consolidate tourism also as a tool for cultural and identity projection, further strengthening the link between visitors, heritage, and Catalan culture in social perception.
-Further connecting Barcelona's global appeal with its cultural identity allows for the consolidation of a tourism model that, in addition to generating economic activity, contributes to projecting Catalan culture to the world.
+Connecting Barcelona's global appeal even more with its cultural identity allows for the consolidation of a tourism model that, in addition to generating economic activity, contributes to projecting Catalan culture to the world.

 stats